fossabot/warcode-core/docs/actions/placenewarmies.md

 # PlaceNewArmies

-Place some undeployed armies on an occupied territory to start the turn
+*Place some undeployed armies on an occupied territory to start the turn*

+You must place all new armies earned during the beginning of the turn and from trading cards.

 ![PlaceNewArmies state diagram](placenewarmies.svg)